UF-Carpentry/website/_pages/April_2019_Instructor_Training.md

 ## April 2019 Carpentries Instructor Training

-The University of Florida Carpentries Club is pleased to host instructor training to certify attendees as official Carpentries Instructors.
+The University of Florida Carpentries Club is pleased to host instructor training to certify new Carpentries Instructors.

-when: Monday and Tuesday, April 8th and 9th, 2019, 900am - 500pm
+**dates:** Monday and Tuesday, April 8th and 9th, 2019

+**time:** 900am - 500pm

-where: the UF Informatics Institute classroom
+**location:** the UF Informatics Institute classroom

-who: anyone is welcome to apply (see below) and attendees will be selected based on our rubric (see below)
+**who:** anyone is welcome to apply (see below) and attendees will be selected based on our rubric (see below)

 More details, including schedule, pre-, and post-training surveys can be found on the workshop website: